barrucadu/memo.barrucadu.co.uk/memos/game-systems.markdown

 turn this corrupt monarchy into a theocracy", or "I want to build a new heaven for the souls of my worshippers".

+### Mythras

+A Basic Role Playing-derived kinda-generic system usually applied to fantasy settings.
+It's got a bunch of features I like: hit locations, lethal combat, and a gentle power curve which means things which are threatening in the early-game can easily still be threatening in the late-game.

 Thoughts on mechanics
 ---------------------

+Before getting into specific mechanics, it's worthwhile looking at how, broadly, I think a game system should work.
+I'll characterise this in terms of **[GNS][]** and **[stance][]**.

+I generally feel that the rules of a game should provide the "physics" of the game world, so I prefer simulationist systems over narritivist ones.
+If the games rules commonly boil down to "you decide based on whatever is best for your story", events in the game just feel arbitrary to me.
+I like to feel that there is some in-setting reason for the way things happen.

+As a consequence of preferring simulationist systems, I think *ideally* players will spend most of their time in actor stance[^acting], using only in-character knowledge and motivations to make their decisions.
+In practice that's hard, so I'm also fine with players spending most of their time in author stance.

+[^acting]: *Note:* that doesn't mean *acting*, they don't have to "do the voice".

+I generally feel that director stance ruins immersion, and I don't like that.
+A player might briefly adopt director stance on occasion, for example suggesting a detail of the scene which the GM hasn't described, but that should definitely be the exception rather than the rule.

+I strongly think that story should arise out of the actions of the characters, not because the players are actively reshaping the narrative through rules which encourage them to take director stance.

 - **Core Mechanic:** I think skill checks are a good core mechanic.
 I like the possibility of characters having substantially different